A brief history of Mont Saint Michel abbey in Normandy, France

-Perched high on a 264-foot rock formation on the Atlantic coast where the regions of Normandy and Brittany meet in France, sits the UNESCO World Heritage site of Mont Saint Michel.
+Perched high on a 264-foot rock formation on the Atlantic coast where the historic regions of Normandy and Brittany meet in France, sits the UNESCO World Heritage site of Mont Saint Michel.
+Mont Saint Michel is one of the most visited sites in Europe.

 Visiting Mont Saint Michel from Paris